dheijl/swyh-rs/README.md

 Tested on Windows 10 and on Ubuntu 20.04 with Raspberry Pi/HifI Berry based Volumio devices.
 I don't have access to a Mac, so I don't know if this also works.

+You can get the latest Windows binary from the Release page (https://github.com/dheijl/swyh-rs/releases).

+If it doesn't work for you, please run the debug exe from the zip file (swyh-rs-deb.exe), this will give you a console window with loads of debug information.
+Please open a new issue and include all this debug information.
+I will try to provide a fix ASAP.

 Todo:

 - implement AVTransport for streamers that don't haven OpenHome support ?